thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ## Strategies

-It may sound nice to never need to change existing classes again, but achieving this is difficult in practice.
-Once you've identified an area that keeps changing, there are a few strategies you can use to make is possible to extend without modifications.
+It may sound appealing to never need to change existing classes again, but achieving this is difficult in practice.
+Once you've identified an area that keeps changing, there are a few strategies you can use to make it possible to extend without modifications.
 Let's go through an example with a few of those strategies.

-In our example application, we have a `Invitation` class which can deliver itself to an invited user:
+In our example application, we have an `Invitation` class that can deliver itself to an invited user:

 ` app/models/invitation.rb@9f5c145:17,20